revbayes/revbayes/help/md/median.md

 ## details
 The vector is sorted when `median` is used finding the number of the sorted values with an equal amount of numbers that are greater than or less than that value.
-If the length of the vector is even there will be no two such values, in that case the two are averaged arithmetically.
+If the length of the vector is even, there will be no such value.
+In that case, the two are averaged automatically.
 ## authors
 ## see_also
 `mean`